dialpad/dialtone/packages/dialtone/.github/CONTRIBUTING.md

 There are a couple important considerations when thinking about contributing to Dialtone.
 The first is to remember that Dialtone strives to offer styles, components, or patterns intended to be shared by multiple teams or features.
 Generally, one-off or first-time elements (i.e. snowflakes) aren't a great fit, though there may be the occasional exception.

-The second is to check with the Dialtone team (in [#dialtone](https://dialpad.slack.com/messages/dialtone/)) to ensure the contribution isn't already requested, planned, or even complete.
-You may also see our [Jira board](https://switchcomm.atlassian.net/jira/software/projects/DT/boards/187/backlog) for upcoming work.
+The second is to check with the Dialtone team (in the #dialtone Dialpad channel) to ensure the contribution isn't already requested, planned, or even complete.
+You may also see our [Jira backlog](https://dialpad.atlassian.net/jira/software/c/projects/DLT/boards/548/backlog) for upcoming work, and our [Jira timeline](https://dialpad.atlassian.net/jira/software/c/projects/DLT/boards/548/timeline) for our long term quarterly roadmap.

 ### Roles